 The next section provides an overview of the calculation procedures and the various parameters that are important in the estimation of noise exposure from roadways.
 Section 3 details the Direct method of calculation, while Sections 4 and 5 detail the Component method.
-The several appendices contain barrier attenuation charts, adjustments to the procedures to enable prediction of the hourly equivalent sound level instead of the day-night sound level, background technical information concerning the calculation procedures, a glossary, and field validation data for the procedures in this manual.
+The several appendices contain barrier attenuation charts, adjustments to the procedures to enable prediction of the hourly equivalent sound level instead of the day-night sound level, background technical information concerning the calculation procedures, and a glossary.